 Head of Learning Area

-The learning area of HASS covers breadth and depth across the major disciplines of History, Geography, Economics & Business and Civics & Citizenship with Aboriginal perspectives, numeracy and literacy Imbedded across these disciplines.
-Additionally, students cover career development.
+The learning area of HASS covers breadth and depth across the major disciplines of History, Geography, Economics & Business and Civics & Citizenship with Aboriginal perspectives, numeracy and literacy imbedded across these disciplines.

 Our career development and education program ensures that our students are well informed about their post school options.
-All students create an Individual Pathway Plan and will know how to navigate the ever evolving post school training and workplace.
-Students are also able to attend tours of GSIT and universities; both in Albany and in Perth.
+All students create an individual pathway plan and will know how to navigate the ever evolving post school training and workplace.
+Students are also able to attend tours of GSIT and universities; both in Albany and Perth

 Through the discipline of History and Geography, students develop increasing independence in critical thinking and skill application, which includes the inquiry-based approach to learning using questioning, researching, analysing, evaluating, communicating and reflecting.
-They apply these skills in a variety of research tasks that investigate events developments, issues and phenomena, both historically and contemporary.
+They apply these skills in a variety of research tasks that investigate event developments, issues and phenomena, both historically and contemporary.
 A continuing focus is explicit teaching of course concepts, question interpretation, text construction and improving the length, depth and complexity of text types constructed by students.

 In Economics, students are introduced to the concept of economic performance and living standards while continuing to further their understanding of the concepts of making choices, specialisation, allocation and the function of markets by delving into the reasons for variations in the performance of economies.

 CIVICS AND CITIZENSHIP

 Courses are offered both online with teacher mentor support and taught in the classroom

 In year 11 & 12 students can study